SaviorKai/Leo-API-Core-Backend/API Guide.md

 | init\_strength | number | Controls the influence of the initial image on the final output.
 A value of 0.1 will be very different from the original, while 0.9 will be very similar.
 Must be a float between 0.1 and 0.9. |
 | imagePromptWeight | number | A parameter to adjust the weight of the image prompt's influence. |

 ### **2.5.
-Image Guidance (ControlNets)**
+Image Guidance (ControlNets & Context Images)**

-Image Guidance, also known as ControlNets, allows for more precise control over the structure and style of a generated image by using a reference image.
-Different types of guidance are available, such as Style Reference, Character Reference, and others, but their compatibility varies depending on the base model being used.
+Image Guidance allows for more precise control over the structure and style of a generated image by using a reference image.
+The implementation varies depending on the model.

-To use Image Guidance, you include a controlnets array in your POST /generations request.
-Each object in the array defines a specific guidance type to apply.
+* **For most models (SDXL, Phoenix, etc.):** Use the controlnets array in your POST /generations request.
+Each object in the array defines a specific guidance type (e.g., Style Reference, Pose to Image) and its settings.
+* **For FLUX.1 Kontext:** This model uses a unique parameter, contextImages, for its advanced editing capabilities.
+Instead of controlnets, you provide an array of contextImages objects.

 **Key Image Guidance Parameters:**